-The Lac du Flambeau Project is sponsored by The Hegemony Project, an organization that seeks to give voice to people who have been silenced by cultural hegemony.
-At The Hegemony Project, we call out injustice and inequity in the political, educational and cultural systems.
+The main goal of The Hegemony Project is to give voice to people who have been silenced by cultural hegemony.
+Those of us who work with The Hegemony Project, now embedded within Educultural Foundation, work to call out injustice and inequity in the political, educational and cultural systems.

 We have developed the “Road Map” in the context of cultural hegemony.
-Cultural hegemony is a process through which through which ordinary people like ourselves are persuaded to agree with and come to internalize certain dominant ideas, values and beliefs that serve elites, sow division among social and cultural groups, and have the consequence of reproducing asymmetrical power relationships (Gramsci, 1971).
+Cultural hegemony is a process through which ordinary people like ourselves are persuaded to agree with and come to internalize certain dominant ideas, values and beliefs that serve elites, sow division among social and cultural groups, and have the consequence of reproducing asymmetrical power relationships (Gramsci, 1971).

 We make these ideas, values and beliefs our own to such an extent that we see them as “normal,” “natural,” or “common sense” (Lea, 2014).
 Cultural hegemony cultivates docile, patriotic citizens who would serve the nation-state, and rarely challenge the status quo.